 DISH Network has directly invested over \$11 billion to acquire certain wireless spectrum licenses and related assets.
 These wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
 In March 2017, DISH Network notified the FCC that it planned to deploy a narrowband Internet of Things ("IoT") network on certain of these wireless licenses, which was to be the first phase of its network deployment ("First Phase").
 DISH Network expected to complete the First Phase by March 2020, with subsequent phases to be completed thereafter.
-DISH Network has entered into vendor contracts with multiple parties for, among other things, base stations, chipsets, modules, tower leases, the core network, radio frequency ("RF") design, and deployment services for the First Phase.
-Among other things, initial RF design in connection with the First Phase was complete, DISH Network had secured certain tower sites, and was in the process of identifying and securing additional tower sites.
-The core network had been installed and commissioned.
-DISH Network installed the first base stations on sites in 2018 and was in the process of deploying the remaining base stations.
-During October 2019, DISH Network paused work on its narrowband IoT deployment due to its March 2020 build-out deadlines being tolled.
-In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, DISH Network determined that the revision of certain of its buildout deadlines was probable and, therefore, DISH Network no longer intends to complete its narrowband IoT deployment.
-DISH Network has issued requests for information and proposals ("RFI/Ps") to various vendors in the wireless industry as it moves forward with its 5G broadband network deployment ("5G Network Deployment").
-DISH Network currently expects expenditures for its wireless projects to be between \$250 million and \$500 million during 2020, excluding capitalized interest.
+In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, DISH Network determined that the revision of certain of its build-out deadlines was probable and, therefore, DISH Network no longer intends to complete its narrowband IoT deployment.
+The FCC issued an order effectuating the build-out deadline changes contemplated above on September 11, 2020.
+DISH Network has issued requests for information and proposals ("RFI/Ps") to various vendors in the wireless industry and is in the process of selecting certain vendors as it moves forward with its 5G broadband network deployment ("5G Network Deployment").
 DISH Network currently expects expenditures for its 5G Network Deployment to be approximately \$10 billion, excluding capitalized interest.
 DISH Network will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
 Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.